jenkinsci/jira-steps-plugin/docs/pages/steps/jira_get_project_statuses.md

 ## Output

-Each step generates generic output, please refer to this [link](config.html#common-response--error-handling) for more information.
+* Each step generates generic output, please refer to this [link](config.html#common-response--error-handling) for more information.

-## Examples
+* The api response of this jira_get_project_statuses step can be reused later in your script by doing `response.data.required_field_name`.
+* You can see some example scenarios [here](https://jenkinsci.github.io/jira-steps-plugin/common_usages.html)
+* All the available fields for a jira component can be found in [JIRA Api documentation](https://docs.atlassian.com/jira/REST/) depending on your JIRA version.

+Note: response.data returns all the fields returned by JIRA API.

+## Example usages of generated script

 * With default [site](config#environment-variables) from global variables.